Pottsville, Pennsylvania: 21st century

 The city completed a streetscaping project in 2007 on Centre Street.
-In June 2011, the City of Pottsville became the county's transportation hub for STS (Schuylkill Transportation System) bus service throughout the county with the $16.1 million Union Station Intermodal Transit Center at 300 South Centre Street.
+In June 2011, the City of Pottsville became the county's transportation hub for Schuylkill Transportation System (STS) bus service throughout the county with the $16.1 million Union Station Intermodal Transit Center at 300 South Centre Street.
 It also accommodates Trailways and Greyhound bus services.

 The Pottsville Downtown Historic District, Cloud Home, John O'Hara House, Burd Patterson House, Pottsville Armory, D.G.
 Yuengling and Son Brewing Complex, and Frank D. Yuengling Mansion are listed on the National Register of Historic Places.

 Geography

 Topography

 Pottsville is located at 40.685058°N 76.202747°W (40.685058, −76.202747).